papers-we-love/papers-we-love.github.io/source/2015-12-09-christopher-meiklejohns-a-brief-history-of-chain-replication.html.markdown

 **Meetup Spotlight:** [http://bit.ly/1QelqoU](http://bit.ly/1QelqoU)

-On December 10, 2015, [Christopher Meikljohn](https://christophermeiklejohn.com/) will be presenting at [Papers We Love - San Francisco](http://www.meetup.com/papers-we-love-too) on the topic (and history) of **Chain Replication**, a data replication technique that "promises a high throughput, linearizable, robust replication technique with minimal overhead to tolerate failures with only f+1 nodes[0]."
+On December 10, 2015, [Christopher Meikljohn](https://christophermeiklejohn.com/) is presenting at [Papers We Love - San Francisco](http://www.meetup.com/papers-we-love-too) on the topic (and history) of **Chain Replication**, a data replication technique that "promises a high throughput, linearizable, robust replication technique with minimal overhead to tolerate failures with only f+1 nodes[0]."

 Here's a look at some of the papers that will be discussed, starting with the original work: